AnthonyRaborn/tutoRials/quick tutorials/mini_tutorial_rpushbullet.md

 with the [RPushbullet
-package](https://github.com/eddelbuettel/rpushbullet) to let my scripts “ping” me on all my devices for certain milestones in my scripts–errors, “checkpoints,” and script completion in particulary\!
+package](https://github.com/eddelbuettel/rpushbullet) to let my scripts “ping” me on all my devices for certain milestones in my scripts–errors, “checkpoints,” and script completion in particular\!

 Before you begin using this tutorial, make sure you have the Pushbullet app (phone) and/or the Pushbullet extension (browser) set up.
 Go to: